CANopen Master Protocol Stack

 ComTmrCalcTime()

-The function calculates the number of required timer ticks (i.e. timer interrupts) based on the required time ulReqTimingV (in microseconds) and the constant value COM_TIMER_PERIOD.
+The function calculates the number of required timer ticks based on the required time ulReqTimingV (in microseconds) and the current timer period (see ComTmrGetPeriod()).
+The result is rounded to the nearest tick.

 ◆ ComTmrCalcTime()